tacomea/user-auth/README.md

 ### Specification
 It uses JWT Web Token for the authentication (HMAC & SHA256 for encoding)
-It's based on the clean architecture
+It (should) uses the clean architecture